scott1028/webrtc-with-coturn-study/nativeWebRTC/README.md

 - ![Browser campatible sheet](https://github.com/scott1028/webrtc-with-coturn-study/blob/master/nativeWebRTC/campatible-table.jpg)

 # Terminology
+- sessionDescription specifies the configuration to be applied to the local end of the connection.
 - iceCandidate.
 ICE(Interactive Connectivity Establishment) is a framework for P2P connection of WebRTC. (https://developer.mozilla.org/en-US/docs/Glossary/ICE)
-- sessionDescription specifies the configuration to be applied to the local end of the connection.
+  - connection candidate objects.
+It could be a array, the browser will try the stunnel from `local network` to `turn server base` in priority.

 # Reference
 - https://ithelp.ithome.com.tw/articles/10209725